-- 2. Determine the starting address of the block of memory to be added (refer to the preceding paragraph for instructions). - Strap the 4K RAM Memory PCA to indicate the starting address of the block of memory on the PCA.
+- 2. Determine the starting address of the block of memory to be added (refer to the preceding paragraph for instructions). - 3.
+Strap the 4K RAM Memory PCA to indicate the starting address of the block of memory on the PCA.
 See figure 3-6 for the jumper locations.
 Terminals 2640C and 2644A must be strapped as shown in figure 3-7.
 See the examples for further clarification on strapping of the other terminals.

-The starting address for the block of memory on a 4K RAM Memory PCA is indicated by two methods, depending on the terminal in which the PCA is to be used.
-For 2640 and 2644 terminals, the starting address is indicated by summing the labels (4K, 8K, 16K, and 32K) of the empty jumper locations.
+The starting address for the block of memory on a 4K RAM Memory PCA is indicated by summing the labels (4K, 8K, 16K, and 32K) of the empty jumper locations.